The Dinner (2017 film): Production

-On September 19, 2013, it was announced that Cate Blanchett would make her directorial debut with a film adaptation of the Dutch thriller novel The Dinner, by Herman Koch, scripted by Oren Moverman.
+In September 2013, Cate Blanchett was attached to make her directorial debut with a film adaptation of the Dutch thriller novel The Dinner, by Herman Koch, scripted by Oren Moverman.
 Caldecot Chubb produced under his ChubbCo Film banner, and Lawrence Inglee, Eddie Vaisman and Julia Lebedev produced the film for Code Red, ChubbCo and Blackbird.
 Code Red fully financed the film and Protagonist Pictures handled international sales.
 Olga Segura and Eva Maria Daniels executive produced and helped with the development of the project.

-Later, in January 2016, it was announced that Moverman would also direct the film.
+Later, in January 2016, Moverman was hired to direct the film.
 That same month, Charlie Plummer and Adepero Oduye joined the cast of the film.

 Filming

 Principal photography on the film began on January 21, 2016, in Dobbs Ferry, New York.
 Filming later took place in Gettysburg, Pennsylvania, including at the Gettysburg National Military Park.

 Release

 In May 2016, The Orchard acquired distribution rights to the film.
-The film had its world premiere at the Berlin International Film Festival on February 10, 2017, and went on to screen at the Tribeca Film Festival on April 24, 2017.
-The film was theatrically released on May 5, 2017.
+In 2017, the film had its world premiere at the Berlin International Film Festival on February 10, and went on to screen at the Tribeca Film Festival on April 24.
+The film was theatrically released on May 5.